 Virtual assistants (VA) are essentially freelancers who work in an administrative role for a company or client remotely.
 They hire out their administrative or creative assistance to various clients and businesses and assist with their needs from home.

 Some people hire VAs full time, but you can also work on a part time for a number of clients depending on their requirements each week.
 This gives you the flexibility to work when you want and make some extra cash without overwhelming yourself with too much work.

 You could earn around £25 an hour as a new virtual assistant.
-Working just 2 hours a week, you could realistically make £200 a month.
+Working just two hours a week, you could realistically make £200 a month.

 Still not convinced this adds up to over £500 in one month?
 Here’s the maths:

 Selling your stuff – £50

 Signing up to Shepper – £80

 Claiming back tax – £50